pmilet/playback/README.md

 }
 ```

-When the X-Playback-Mode request header is set to Playback the request will be replayed; you should also set the x-playback-id request header with the value received during recording.
+To replay set the X-Playback-Mode header to Playback and the X-Playback-Id header with the value received from the recording response.

 ```javascript
 curl -X GET --header 'Accept: text/plain' --header 'X-Playback-Id: _ApiGateway+Sample_v1.0_Hello%252Fhello_GET_757602046' --header 'X-Playback-Mode: Playback' 'http://apigatewaysample.azurewebsites.net/api/Hello/bye'
 ```

-Notice that the response is exactly the same has before.

-When setting the x-playback-mode to None the request is not saved neither replayed.
+When setting the x-playback-mode to None the playback functionality is bypassed.

 ### How to Quick Start